bschulz81/AcceleratedLinearAlgebra/README.md

 While mdspan works with compile time set extents, this library uses c++ concepts, so that stl vectors on the heap can be used for extents.
 It has support for rowmajor and column mayor data (but that is not suffciently tested) and rank sizes larger than 2 (but that was not tested very much).

-Currently, the library uses open-mp.
+Currently, the library uses open-mp and the message passing interface.

 An older version that contains openmp code for the host and open-acc code for the gpu offload is in the archive folder.

 The library contains functions for matrix multiplication on accelerators, as well as advanced and fast algorithms from https://arxiv.org/abs/1812.02056 for Cholesky, LU and QR decomposition (besides the usual vector and matrix calculations).
 The library also has Strassen's algorithm for matrix multiplication implemented, as well as its Winograd Variant from https://arxiv.org/abs/1410.1599 .
 The algorithms can be set up such that they revert to naive multiplication on host or on gpu when the matrix size is small enough.
 And the library can work with data from any object with a pointer, including memory mapped files.

 By default, Strassen's algorithm as well as the Winograd variant use memmapped files for temporary data.

 The Cholesky, LU and QR decomposition can be set such that they work with multiple cores on CPU and use the gpu only for Matrix multiplication, or they can use Strassen's or Winograds's algorithm for the multiplications.
 However, the algorithms for Cholesky, LU and QR decomposition, can also work entirely on GPU, using all three parallelization levels that are usually available in these devices (if they are supported by the compiler).